7 Things to Consider When Deciding on a Garage Door

 Your garage door has safety features such as an emergency release rope, photocell motion sensors and reverses functionality to avoid injury or property damage.
 You can test your sensors by placing a wooden block in the door’s path before closing or quickly putting the block in the way during a cycle.
 The door should reverse when it detects something in the way.
 For the emergency cord, pull the cord, ensure that you can move the door along the track manually and then plug it back into place.

-Your garage door features rubber lining around its outer edges to prevent water and debris from getting through or damaging the panel.
+Your garage door features rubber lining around its outer edges to prevent bugs, wind, water and debris from getting through or damaging the panel.
 These strips can rip or crack over time, so occasionally inspect them to catch issues before they worsen.
 Scheduling stripping replacement as soon as you notice the problem can save you a lot of money down the line.

 A garage door’s cables connect to the opener to lift the door when you click your button.
 These cables must be strong to lift the door without breaking, so inspect for signs of damage.
 If a cable breaks, the door could fall, potentially injuring someone or damaging property.